The markets have returned 192% over 10 years. How has your portfolio performed?

 Investors don't usually seek a second opinion or 'shop around' the same way.

-It's for your benefit so you can have the peace of mind that you're making the right decision.
+It gives you the peace of mind that you're making the right decision.

 Or, alternatively, a life-changing mistake.